-Driv sainles to be applied to the integrated care delivery model PIII nciples to be applied to the integrated care delivery model 1 Demonstrates an integrated approach to prevention and care to include physical and mental health integrated with social care.
+Principles to be applied to the integrated care delivery model 1 Demonstrates an integrated approach to prevention and care to include physical and mental health integrated with social care.
 2 Focuses on self-care and prevention to promote independence and reduce pressures on the health and social care system.
 3 Clear access points for people to receive modern health and social care services from co- located teams.
-4 Ensures people have access to high quality services when needed within a 4 simplified system.
+4 Ensures people have access to high quality services when needed within a simplified system.
 5 Works closely with the community and the voluntary sector.
-Evidence of Alliance Agreement/partnership to facilitate whole system 6 approach, which is about more than a document or a contract and refer to an alliance style of working, based on constructive, productive relationships.
+6 Evidence of Alliance Agreement/partnership to facilitate whole system approach, which is about more than a document or a contract and refer to an alliance style of working, based on constructive, productive relationships.
 7 Has effective governance arrangements.
-Plans to vary the flow of money and resources are identified and agreed 8 underpinned by risk/gain share agreements.
-Uses whole population budgets and is not based on paying for single events 9 (e.g. "procedures", "admissions", "attendances", "contacts").
-40 Describes how outcomes will be achieved within available resources and 10 timeframe.
-44 Any shift in activity between providers within the system needs to be balanced 11 by demonstrable shift in resource where required.
-40 The change management plan supports staff through change, identifies and 12 introduces any required new skills and promotes innovation.
-40 A clear estates strategy that supports delivery of a modern health and care 13 estate.
-4.4 Has a strategic leadership role for General practice which recognises and 14 develops the full spectrum of primary care service delivery.
-4.5 Enables strong clinical and practitioner operational leadership, including the 15 GP as the expert generalist with the person.
-To improve the quality and efficiency of services enables the sharing of 16 records, data and information including integrating information management and technology.
+8 Plans to vary the flow of money and resources are identified and agreed underpinned by risk/gain share agreements.
+9 Uses whole population budgets and is not based on paying for single events (e.g. "procedures", "admissions", "attendances", "contacts").
+10 Describes how outcomes will be achieved within available resources and timeframe.
+11 Any shift in activity between providers within the system needs to be balanced by demonstrable shift in resource where required.
+12 The change management plan supports staff through change, identifies and introduces any required new skills and promotes innovation.
+13 A clear estates strategy that supports delivery of a modern health and care estate.
+14 Has a strategic leadership role for General practice which recognises and develops the full spectrum of primary care service delivery.
+15 Enables strong clinical and practitioner operational leadership, including the GP as the expert generalist with the person.
+16 To improve the quality and efficiency of services enables the sharing of records, data and information including integrating information management 47 and technology.
 17 Enables innovation in service provision using technology.
-Seeks continuous and effective involvement with public, patient and colleague 18 involvement.
+18 Seeks continuous and effective involvement with public, patient and colleague involvement.
 Where service changes are proposed, ensure consultation in line with legislation and best practice.